frame-lang/frame-docs/advanced_frame/compartments.rst

-In the sections on transition and state parameters, as well as state variables, no details were given as to how this data is passed to the state, intialized and/or preserved.
+In the sections on transition and state parameters, as well as state variables, no details were given as to how this data is passed to the state, initialized and/or preserved.
 The answer to those questions is a new concept for state machines called the **compartment**.